Advancing Multimodal Reasoning: From Optimized Cold Start to Staged Reinforcement Learning: Experiments

-\paragraph{Implementation} Our ReVisual-R1 model is based on the Qwen-2.5-VL-7B-Instruct model.
+Our ReVisual-R1 models are based on the Qwen-2.5-VL-7B-Instruct and Qwen-2.5-VL-3B-Instruct models.
 Its training comprised three distinct stages.
-The process begins with a cold-start phase utilizing LLaMA Factory \cite{zheng2024llamafactory} and pure text data to establish foundational language understanding.
-Following this, Multimodal Reinforcement Learning (MRL) is implemented using Easy R1 \cite{zheng2025easyr1}.
+The process begins with a cold-start phase utilizing LLaMA Factory \citep{zheng2024llamafactory} and pure text data to establish foundational language understanding.
+Following this, Multimodal Reinforcement Learning (MRL) is implemented using Easy R1 \citep{zheng2025easyr1}.
 In this stage, the GRPO Kullback-Leibler (KL) divergence constraint is omitted to encourage broader policy exploration.
-The final stage involves Text-based Reinforcement Learning (TRL), also conducted via Easy R1.
+The final stage TRL is also conducted via Easy R1.
 During TRL, the vision tower is frozen to concentrate learning on textual reasoning, and a small KL penalty is incorporated alongside entropy annealing to enhance training stability.
 All experiments are conducted on a setup of 8 NVIDIA A100-80G GPUs.
 Detailed prompt settings and training hyperparameters are provided in the Appendix.